We rushed down to catch the shuttle to “Central Festival” from there we caught a taxi and went to Phuket Town Markets!

 The Phuket Town Markets are so much better than Patong Markets in many ways, firstly it doesn’t smell as bad (haha!) secondly it is so much cheaper and you don’t need to fight really hard for a good price.

 It can get really hot under the tarps so make sure to take lots of water or buy lots of water and stay hydrated.
 Like many markets in Thailand, these are night markets.

-Plan your trip to Thailand
+Plan your trip?

 Avoid hidden fees in the exchange rate while withdrawing from millions of ATMs abroad, paying in restaurants and shops, and buying your accommodation and flights using the Wise Card.
-You can hold up to 50+ currencies at once, and convert them in real time with the free Wise app.
+You can hold up to 40+ currencies at once to spend in in over 150 countries, and convert them in real time with the free Wise app.

 Need help planning your trip from start to finish?
 Check out these helpful links:

 - Cheap flights